Sillrphy/Sillrphy-s-Repository/README.md

 Otakus make the Earth

 Hello.
-I believe future techs are change the world to better derectrion.
+I believe future techs are change the world to better directrion.